mardix/litedom/readme.md

 #### Features

+- Very small
+- Template literals
+- Directives
+- Data binding
+- Computed properties
+- Event Handling
+- Lifecycle
+- State management
+- HTML stays as is
+- No JSX
+- No dependency
+- No virtual DOM
+- No need for CLI
+- No build, the real DOM does it!

 - Template literals in HTML
 - Directives, to make writing some complex template lit in a simpler way.
   - r-if